carlosbetiol/xmlcomprasparaguai/README.md

 - product_code - Makes up the primary key and refers to the product code in the company's system.
 - image_url - The URL of product image on company website (must be https).
 - price - Product price in alphanumeric type, example: 235.00 USD.
-- availability - Product availability can be "disponível" or "indisponível".
+- availability - Product availability can be "em estoque" or "indisponível".
 - brand - Product brand.
 - product_name - Product name.
 - url_web - The URL of the product page on the company's website.